 The InterContinental Hong Kong is one of Hong Kong’s most iconic hotels.
 Actually, I’d say it’s one of the best city hotels in the world in terms of the views it has.
 The hotel is located in Kowloon on the Avenue of Stars, so it has unrivaled views as far as Hong Kong goes.

 However, there’s no denying that the hotel is starting to be past its prime.
 While the hotel has undergone some minor renovations, they haven’t made any major changes, and I’d say at this point the hotel is barely competitive in Hong Kong’s luxury market.
 I reviewed the InterContinental last year, as I stayed here using the annual free night certificate offered with the IHG® Rewards Club Premier Credit Card.
-It was an exceptional use of that (given that the card only has a $89 annual fee), though I’m not sure I would have been as happy if paying cash.
+It was an exceptional use of that, though I’m not sure I would have been as happy if paying cash.

 In 2015 the hotel was sold for almost a billion USD to some investors, making it one of the most expensive single hotel deals ever.
 In order to hopefully capture the hotel’s potential, the InterContinental Hong Kong will be closing for a period of 12-16 months so it can be completely transformed.
 The hotel is expected to close in the first quarter of 2019, with an anticipated reopening sometime in 2020.
 The hotel claims that this renovation will “position it as one of the top hotels not only in Asia, but also as one of the world’s most iconic hotels.”